 - Family connections

-Additional factors demonstrating your intent to permanently move include registering to vote, obtaining a driver’s license and vehicle registration in the new state.
+Additional factors demonstrating an intent to permanently move include voter registration and obtaining a driver’s license and vehicle registration in the new state.
 The burden of proof is upon the person asserting a change of domicile.
-The person must show an intention to abandon their previous domicile and establish a fixed and permanent home in a new one.
-Proper planning and understanding of their current home states’ residency rules are imperative if contemplating a domicile change.
+They must maintain sufficient records to demonstrate an intention to abandon their previous domicile and establish a fixed and permanent home in a new one.
+Proper planning and understanding of the residency rules in the states the taxpayer is leaving and moving to are critical for individuals contemplating a change of domicile.

 Additional considerations when planning a change of domicile include: